GothicVRProject/GothicVR/README.md

 ## Usage
-For instructions on playing the game or adding contributions, please check our Wiki: https://github.com/GothicVRProject/GothicVR/wiki
+For instructions on playing the game or adding contributions, please check our [docs](docs).

-(🤫 Shortcut for Gamer documentation: [here](https://github.com/GothicVRProject/GothicVR/wiki/01-_-Gamer).
+(🤫 Shortcut for Gamer documentation: [here](docs/setup/gamers.md).
 Thank me later. 😉)

 ## Our Tenets (until you know better ones)